 - Write from your heart in a simple and concise language.
 This is not an academic paper, and you will not be evaluated for eloquence and for using robust words, rather for your passion and for your impactful stories, background, and experience composed in a simple, but effective and concise language that reflects your unique voice.

 - Avoid using the word ‘leadership’ in every single sentence.
 Some applicants think that their best bet to impress the admission committee is to use ‘leadership’ in every sentence.
 Follow the thumb rule of ‘show not tell’ and allow your stories (personal, professional and social) to vouch for your leadership skills.

 - Avoid writing a ‘why MBA’ and ‘goals’ essay since you will be covering these topics in other application materials.

 - Avoid telling the school how great they are.
 They are aware of their greatness.

-- Even though the essay question doesn’t ask ‘Why HBS’, you will still like to let them know what you envision getting involved in to reach the next level of your career and how you plan leaving Harvard a better place.
+- Even though the essay question doesn’t ask ‘Why HBS’, you will still like to let them know what you envision getting involved in to reach the next level of your career and how you plan to leave Harvard a better place.

 You may be interested in Harvard admit Mansi’s video interview wherein she shares her application journey to Harvard, Stanford, Kellogg, Wharton, and INSEAD.
-Mansi is first year student at the HBS.
+Mansi is the first-year student at the HBS.